groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/java/document-editing/edit-email-files-groupdocs-java/_index.md

 ---
-title: "How to Edit Email Files with GroupDocs.Editor for Java&#58; A Comprehensive Guide"
+title: "How to Edit Email Files with GroupDocs.Editor for Java – A Comprehensive Guide"
-description: "Learn how to efficiently load and edit email files using GroupDocs.Editor for Java.
-This guide covers setup, loading, editing, and saving email documents."
+description: "Learn how to edit email files, convert email to HTML, and extract email content using GroupDocs.Editor for Java.
+Step‑by‑step guide with code examples."
-date: "2025-05-12"
+date: "2025-12-18"
 weight: 1
 url: "/java/document-editing/edit-email-files-groupdocs-java/"
 keywords: